Absorbing Airplane Noise!

 - computer, laptop or tablet

-- Design a Building Worksheet per student
+- Design a Building Worksheet (PDF) per student

 - A variety of textile materials for students to build their buildings.
 (Note: give groups unlimited access to each, but they will not be using all materials at once.)